leventgorur/witty/index.md

 ## Roots
 My uncle was knownplaying rock guitar best in our city but he never thought it as a profession until he became a teacher of music.
 He had two brilliant daughters, oldest one is classical piano teacher in the state conservatory in Capitol City and the youngest one used to play Violin in philarmony and shre recently moved to Boston with his husband and her kids.
 When I was a kid, I was listening his records at home and play with his Marshall guitar amplifier.

 My son wanted to play piano at age 4, my wife took him to the Baldwin Music Education Center once in a week.
 He continued his classes with various teachers.
 He also attended University of Cincinnati College Conservatory of Music.
 He played alto and baritone saxophone in Sycamore schools and he was the synth player with the band at the band.
 He visited Taiwan for concert program with other players from CCM.
 He played several alto-saxophone and piano pieces with his friends.

 ## Development
 I didn't attempt to write and talk before.
-This may be my first non-technical conversation.
+This may be my first non-technical conversation but still titled "Development".
 I like developing applications.
 After I started developing new applications, I felt that I was not able to create as many application as I wanted to, so I begin working with teams to create applications and serve others.
+While I was totally introvert developing my applications, I noticed that I am becoming extrovert when I am working in a team

 My passion is in usability.
 I believe web based applications are the basis of what we are developing to expand the usability and compatibility accross different devices.
 Most languages have web frameworks that streamline the development of web based applications.